Implementation of ACTS for STCF track reconstruction

 Upon the ending of forward track propagation, the Kalman smoothing of the track parameters is performed for each found track candidate.
 The perigee track parameters for each track candidate is obtained by propagating the smoothed track parameters at the first measurement plane to the perigee plane.

 For a drift chamber, there is an inherent left-right ambiguity of the drift distance.
 Such ambiguity can be naturally resolved by a global track finding algorithm, such as the Legendre algorithm~\cite{BERTACCHI2021107610} and Hough Transform~\cite{Duda1972UseOT} used by the Belle II experiment~\cite{BERTACCHI2021107610,Braun:1540}.
 However, it's more difficult to resolve in a local track finding algorithm such as CKF.
-Simply splitting the propagation into two branches for both signs of each drift distance in CKF leads to penalties from much increased combinatorics, duplicate tracks and CPU time.
+Simply splitting the propagation into two branches for both signs of a drift distance in CKF, if both signs are compatible with the prediction, leads to penalties from much increased combinatorics, duplicate tracks and CPU time.
 In this study, the left-right sign of the drift distance for a MDC measurement is taken to be the same as that of the predicted track parameters, i.e.~the sign which provides a smaller $\chi^2$ is chosen.
 In a future study, resolving the left-right ambiguity in CKF using the Deterministic Annealing Filter~\cite{FRUHWIRTH1999197} which remains to be implemented into ACTS will be explored.